-After a terrible breakup and working in a dead-end job, Rianca did what most “youngsters” do and fled to a foreign country.
-The plan was to stay in South Korea for a year, make some money, and head back home, but she ended up falling in love with the country and staying much longer.
+After a terrible breakup, Rianca decided to leave her dead-end job and do what most “youngsters” do: flea to a foreign country.
+The plan was to stay in South Korea for a year, make some money, and head back home, but she ended up falling in love with the country and staying much longer than expected.
 She’s now back at home, but missing Korea often.

 Read more about expat life in South Korea in our Expat Arrivals South Korea country guide.

 A: I’m currently back at home after living in Ulsan, South Korea.

 A: I moved to Korea in 2015.

 A: I lived in Germany for a couple of months as an exchange student.
 But this was my first grown-up expat experience.

 Q: Did you move here alone or with a spouse/family?